TheLegendofPiratesOnline/documentation/login.md

 All responses will be provided in JSON format.

-* Launcher POSTs a request to api.piratesonline.co/login/
+* Launcher POSTs a request to `https://api.piratesonline.co/login/`.
-* Web responds in one of multiple ways
+* Web responds in one of multiple ways.
-* Launcher interprets web response and launches game if successful
+* Launcher interprets web response and launches game if successful.

 # Calling the API

 ### Headers
-All calls to the API should be made via ```POST``` to api.piratesonline.co/login/ using a urlencoded form.
+All calls to the API should be made via a HTTP ```POST``` to `https://api.piratesonline.co/login/` using an urlencoded form.
 To do this, add ```'Content-type': 'application/x-www-form-urlencoded'``` to your headers.

 ### Parameters
 | Params     | Description                                        |